 A lot of business is done in the common room.
 There is a central courtyard where a trellis of flowering vines throws intricate patterns across the flagstone floor and green and purple moss grows between the stones.
 The widow of the waterfront has a customary table in the common room in the corner by the courtyard where she is steeped in shadow so that she herself is nigh invisible.

-On the fourth floor, edged into a corner of the building beneath a sloping roof, the bedchamber his captor Ser Jorah Mormont engages features a low ceiling, a sagging featherbed with an unpleasant odor, and a slanting wood-plank floor that reminds Tyrion Lannister of his sojourn at the Eyrie.
+There are cheap rooms on the fourth floor, with iron rings set in the walls for chaining up slaves.
+One of the rooms, edged into a corner of the building beneath a sloping roof, is the bedchamber Ser Jorah Mormont uses, featuring a low ceiling, a sagging feather bed with an unpleasant odor, and a slanting wood-plank floor that reminds Tyrion Lannister of his sojourn at the Eyrie.

 The room's two windows are it's chief amenity.
 One window looks toward the Long Bridge and the black-walled heart of Old Volantis across the river.
 The other opens on the square, called Fishmonger's Square, below.